caiomts/timerdo/README.md

 ![](images/add_help.png)

-So, you can also define a project to the task, but remember what I said?
-Tasks are the building block, so there is no project without a task!
+So, you can also define a project to the task, but remember, tasks are the building blocks, so there is no project without a task!

-In addition, you can set a due date for you task and a tag.
+In addition, you can set a due date for your task and a tag.

 The reminder has a special feature.
 It will appear in your to-do list only after the defined day.
-This is for that type of task that you must do at a specific time or just remember it later.
+This is for the type of task that you have to do at a specific time or can just remember later.

 Finally, you can change the default status, but keep in mind.
 Done is Done.
 You can visualize what was done, but that's it.